marmelab/react-admin/docs/Inputs.md

                         {({
                             formData, // The whole form data
-                            scopedFormData, // The data for this item of the ArrayInput getSource, // A function to get the valid source inside an ArrayInput ...rest
+                            scopedFormData, // The data for this item of the ArrayInput ...rest
                         }) =>
-                            scopedFormData && getSource && scopedFormData.name ? (
+                            scopedFormData && scopedFormData.name ? (
                                 <SelectInput
-                                    source={getSource('role')} // Will translate to "authors[0].role"
+                                    source="role" // Will translate to "authors[0].role"
                                     choices={[{ id: 1, name: 'Head Writer' }, { id: 2, name: 'Co-Writer' }]}
                                     {...rest}
                                 />